axonivy-market/db-utils/db-utils-product/README.md

 * The Script URL to find incremental SQL scripts.
 These scripts can be in the file-system, but a more convenient way is to put them into your project as a resource, by using the classpath scheme in the URL.
 In this way, they will automatically be deployed and always up-to-date with your project.
 * The Data URL used for other data, e.g. for binary files which can be used in Excel BLOB imports.
 * Additional Settings to configure automatic updates and enable or disable GUI tabs

+Please examine the demo project to better understand the classpath mechanism used for SQL scripts and Blob files.

 ```
 @variables.yaml@